-GER 121 Introductory German I 4 sh

-GER 122 Introductory German II 4 sh

-GER 221 Intermediate German I 4 sh

-Twelve se mester ho ours selected from the following: 12 sh

-GER 222 Intermediate German II

-GER 321 Developing Fluency through Conversation and Composition

-GER 371 Topics in German Studies
+ENG 301 Introduction to Linguistics

+ENG 302 History of the English Language

+GER 300-IS Selected courses from Study Abroad

+GER 491 Independent Study

+GER 499 Research

 GST 218 Kafka and the Kafkaesque

 GST 227 Holocaust Perpetrators

-GST 398 Heroes, Intellectuals and Supermen: The Hero in the German Cultural Imagination

-ENG 302 History of the English Language
+GST 295 Critical Theory and Practice

+HST 112 Europe and the Medieval World Since 1500

+HST 221 The World in the 20th Century

 HST 331 World War I In Film and Literature

 HST 335 Growth of Modern Europe, 1789-1914

 HST 336 Europe, 1914-1945

 HST 337 Europe, 1945-Present

 HST 338 Germany: War, Democracy and Hitler

 HST 339 History of the Holocaust

 PHL 338 Nietzsche and the Death of God

 PHL 339 Martin Buber and the Eclipse of God

 PHL 433 Marx, Darwin and Freud

-GER 300-IS Selected courses from Study Abroad

-GER 491 Independent Study

-GST 499 Research

 Electives not listed above may be approved on a case-by-case basis after consultation with the program coordinators.
+Courses marked with an asterisk () require consultation with the instructor and the program coordinators no later than the second week of the semester.

-\ If a student places into the 122 level or higher, the student must take 20 semester hours for the German Studies minor, including at least eight semester hours of courses with the GER prefix.
-Up to 12 hours of study abroad courses that emphasize German Studies' subject matter may count for the minor, as approved by the program coordinators.
+Study abroad and internships are enabled and encouraged.
+Up to 4 hours of internship credit, and up to 12 hours of study abroad courses that emphasize German Studies' subject matter, may count for the minor, as approved by the program coordinators.